tldr-pages/tldr/pages/linux/procs.md

 > It can be a used as ps or top alternative.
 > More information: <https://github.com/dalance/procs>.

-- Show information like pid, user, cpu usage, memory usage, command which started them about all the processes:
+- List all processes with PID, user, CPU usage, memory usage and the command which started them:

 `procs`